ZSolarDev/Solar-Synth/README.md

  ### Good job to have gotten this far, future me!
 Never thought I would get this far!
 I am so proud of you!!
 Lets move on to the next set of goals, we're almost done!
  - [ ] Get youtubers to test Solar Synth via email and hope!
 Repeat this process until a good number of youtubers are happy with it.
  - [ ] Update the version number.
 (Major.Minor.Patch-BuildNum)
- - [ ] Make a webite via compiling haxeflixel to html5 at resizable quality if haxeflixel supports it.
+ - [ ] Make a webite via compiling haxeui to html5.
 Host it on a new render account.
     - [ ] Main page
         - [ ] Logo/big fancy eye-catching banner
         - [ ] Most recent announcement